 Each student will sign up for a diagnosis with an assigned date.
 The student, utilizing appropriate resources, will develop a presentation to the class explaining the diagnosis, its symptoms, risks, course, and other pertinent details including proposals for DSM-V, if applicable, but not treatment.
-The presentation should be no longer than ten minutes, using language that would be understood by a person with the disorder and/or their family.
+The presentation should be no longer than fifteen minutes, using language that would be understood by a person with the disorder and/or their family.
+Please coordinate with students presenting same topic.